gshipley/summitlab14/Chapters/08-Managing_districts.md

 If you are familiar with JSON, you will understand the format of this output.
 What actually happened is a new document was created in the MongoDB database that we installed using the *openshift.sh* installation script.
 To view this document inside of the database, execute the following command on the broker host:

 	# mongo localhost/openshift_broker -u openshift -p mongopass

-**Note:** The default mongodb username and password can be found in the */etc/openshift/broker.conf* file.
+**Note:** The default MongoDB username and password can be found in the */etc/openshift/broker.conf* file.

 This will drop you into the mongo shell where you can perform commands against the database.
 The first thing we need to do is list all of the available collections in the *openshift_broker* database.
 To do so, you can issue the following command:

 	> db.getCollectionNames()

 You should see the following collections returned: